 Board games teach cooperation, such as how to win and lose, and strategy.

-They also teach interpersonal skills like communicating ideas, taking turns, playing with rules, and what to do when a player doesn’t play fairly.
+They also teach interpersonal skills like communicating ideas, taking turns, playing with rules, and dealing with players who don’t play fairly.

 Math board games for kids teach number recognition, number sense, classification, and strategy.